Fotowatikha/sc_FAANG_v1/README.md

 ## Setting Up Jupyter Notebook

-To run the workshop, you need to set up Jupyter Notebook on your HPC (High-Performance Computing) cluster and connect to it from your local machine.
-Follow these steps for a smooth setup:
+To run the workshop, you need to set up Jupyter Notebook on the HPC cluster and connect to it from your local machine.
+Follow these steps:

 **1.** Start Jupyter Notebook on the HPC (You could also submit it as a SLURM to an external cluster with right resources):
 ```sh